theghostmac/theghostmac.github.io/content/english/blog/good-technical-writer.md

 - Use headings and subheadings to break up text and highlight key points.
 - Follow a logical progression, such as from general to specific or from problem to solution.

-This article is a good example of a well structured article.
+This article is a good example of a well-structured article.

 ## 4. **Use Clear and Concise Language**